prabathbr/Authorship-Identification/README.md

 Below mentioned 5 authors were selected as the sample authors for this project.
 In order to generate dataset, multiple books from each author in plain text format is used from [Project Gutenberg](https://www.gutenberg.org/).
 Each source file is covered under respective licenses by [Project Gutenberg](https://www.gutenberg.org/) and strictly used only for research purposes.
+Raw files are downloaded using the mirrors using a script as per instrutions in [terms of use](ttps://www.gutenberg.org/policy/terms_of_use.html)

+###  Download raw files

-1. Download the text (Plain Text UTF-8) of at least 5 books from each author in the following table = Dataset_Prepare\download.ipynb
+Download the text (Plain Text UTF-8) of at least 5 books for train, test, validation splits and 4 books for the seperate validation dataset from each author in the following table.
+Script: Dataset_Prepare\download_dataset.ipynb

 | Author | URL |
 |--------|-----|